mitchellgordon95/mitchellgordon95.github.io/_posts/2022-07-01-retro-is-blazing.md

 The FAISS index is not totally cost free.
 The index itself ends up being big, requiring around 176 GB of RAM to query, which costs about $0.88 per hour on your average cloud provider.

 However, this allows you to drastically reduce your GPU usage.
 Say, for example, you need 5 GPUs running in parallel to do inference on a 175B parameter model, which costs around $6 an hour.
-By adding an extra $0.88 in CPU RAM, you can reduce the number of GPUs you have to run to just 1, saving around $5 in GPU costs.
+By adding an extra $0.88 / hour in CPU RAM, you can reduce the number of GPUs you have to run to just 1, saving around $5 / hour in GPU costs.
 I’d take that trade any day.

 This also applies to models that are already using a single GPU.
 By shrinking your model with RETRO’s database, requests get served faster, meaning more GPU bang for your buck.
-Instead of serving 60 req / hour on a single GPU, you’re serving 600+.
+Instead of serving 60 req / hour on a single GPU, you’re serving 600+, just for a little extra CPU RAM.

 ## Conclusion